CommonWealthRobotics/bowler-script-kernel/README.md

   }
 ```
-##Add execution class to ScriptingEngine
+## Add execution class to ScriptingEngine

-Finally in the static {} method of ScriptingEngine, add your new Scripting languages to the internal list of supported languages.
+Finally, in the static method of ScriptingEngine, add your new Scripting languages to the internal list of supported languages:

 ```
   addScriptingLanguage(new NewScriptHelper());